rabbitmq/rabbitmq-website/site/federation.md

 ## <a id="overview" class="anchor" href="#overview">Overview</a>

-The high-level goal of the federation plugin is to transmit messages between brokers without requiring clustering.
+The high-level goal of the Federation plugin is to transmit messages between brokers without requiring clustering.
 This is useful for a number of reasons.

 ### Loose Coupling of Nodes or Clusters